Migrate from Vercel to Self-Hosted

 Add your environment variables under Project → Settings → Environment Variables before the first deploy, or the build may fail.

-Step 4: Verify Before Cutting Over
+Step 4: Verify before cutting over

 Once the first deploy succeeds, your app is reachable at a Temps-provided preview URL (e.g. my-app.temps.app).
 Verify: